-The plan's Provider Directory will tell you which facilities in your area are in our plan's network.
-This information can also be found online at our.humana.com/ncshp.
+The plan's Provider Directory will tell you which urgent care facilities in your area are in our plan's network.
+This information can also be found online at www.humana.com.
 For any other questions regarding urgently needed care, please contact Customer Care at the number located in Chapter 2, Section 1 of this booklet.